 David is a participant in the summer program La Musicia Liria, based in Italy, working with director Brygida Bziukiewicz, and artist director Maestro Joseph Rescigno.
 He is a participant of SongFest, a recognized & respected institution for new compositions and art songs, where he performed a selection from Leonard Bernstein's, West Side Story singing Tony, under the baton of renowned conductor Michael Barrett; notably, also working with renowned vocal pedagogue William McGraw, and coached with internationally acclaimed pianist and coach, Dr. Alan Smith.
 David was also a participant in Washington National Opera’s institute, notably working with renowned coach and stage director Cindy Oxberry, among other respected faculty and artists at Washington National Opera.

 David is the recipient of the Gold Award for voice from the World Classical International Music Competition; and is also the first prize winner for voice from the North International Music Competition based in Sweden.
-David was also awarded first prize for voice from the Rocky Mountain Music Competition based in Canada and the Tiziano Rossetti International Music Competition based in Sweden.
+David was also awarded first prize for voice from the Rocky Mountain Music Competition based in Canada and the Tiziano Rossetti International Music Competition based in Switzerland.
 In addition, David is the second prize winner of the London Classical Music Competition, and the Marker & Pioneer International Music Competition based in California.
 David received the Marcella Kochańska Sembrich International Award given by the American Council for Polish Culture as the runner up and was the third prize winner of the Odin International Music Competition given by the European Arts Association based in Ireland.
 David was awarded third prize in the Da Capo International Music Competition based in Romania, and the International Music Association Gloria Artis Competition based in Vienna.
 He is also the recipient of a grant given by the Polish American Arts Associations of Washington D.C.

 "After silence, that which comes nearest to expressing the inexpressible is music".